itmaybejj/linkpurpose/index.md

     const linkPurpose = new LinkPurpose({});
 }
 ```

-## Putting it all together
+&nbsp;
+&nbsp;
+## All available parameters

 This is the *entire* default option set.
-Override any of these as suggested above, or add additional Purposes.

-And remember that *your* options array should only contain the keys you want overridden.
-For most sites, that is just the domain and what type of icon you want to use.
+Every single one of these is ***optional***. *Your* options object should only contain the keys you want overridden.

+For most sites, that is just the domain.

 ```html
 <script>